Walter Bauer

 Walter Bauer (/de/; 8 August 1877 – 17 November 1960) was a German theologian, lexicographer of New Testament Greek, and scholar of the development of Early Christianity.

 Life

 Bauer was born in Königsberg, East Prussia, and raised in Marburg, where his father was a professor.
 He studied theology at the universities of Marburg, Strassburg, and Berlin.
-Bauer taught at Breslau and Göttingen, where he later died.
+Bauer taught at Breslau and Göttingen, where he died.